-We have various different investments that generate revenue, including leased and mortgaged properties, as well as other investments, including working capital loans.
+We have various different investments that generate revenue, including leased and mortgaged properties, as well as other investments, which include secured and unsecured loans.
 We recognize rental income and other investment income as earned over the terms of the related leases and notes, respectively.
 Interest income is recorded on an accrual basis to the extent that such amounts are expected to be collected using the effective interest method.
 In applying the effective interest method, the effective yield on a loan is determined based on its contractual payment terms, adjusted for prepayment terms.